gitpeut/NoriBigEye/README.md

  gcc to choke, it finds null characters every other position.
  Workaround: load the generated .h file in Notepad++, choose encoding, convert to ascii.

- For fun I edited the Iris file of defaultEye and filleda lot of the colours woth red. see redEye.h.
+ For fun I edited the Iris file of defaultEye and filled a lot of the colours with red. see redEye.h.
 Looks like a zombie.

  Eyes are made to react on a proximity sensor which publishes it's status on mqtt.